dmoore5050/SaisonBuilder/user_stories.md

 <hr>

-As an experienced homebrewer/inexperienced Saison drinker/brewer,
+As an experienced homebrewer/inexperienced Saison drinker/brewer,<br>
-In order to find a solid base saison recipe,
+In order to find a solid base saison recipe,<br>
-That I can modify freely to meet my tastes:
+That I can modify freely to meet my tastes:<br>

  * To access initial menu, user runs `saison_builder`
  * If the user is a first-time app user, User answers baseline skill survey, after which menu displays